 Old Montreal is also the best place to stay when visiting Montreal if you want to enjoy the old town charm and also be near many of the city’s most popular attractions.

 3. Use the Underground City to Get Around

 Montreal’s Underground City in downtown Montreal is not nearly as old as the two entries listed above, but it’s certainly a part of this city’s unique history and culture, and you should take the time to check it out.
 Officially known as RÉSO, this network of interconnected office towers, hotels, shopping areas, residences, educational institutions, performing arts venues, and more were built to connect everything in 1962.

 The Underground City is an interesting solution for a city with notoriously cold winters.
-Although some of the network is indeed underground, some of it is at street level, too.
-During the winter months, over half a million people use it to get around without ever having to step outside.
+Although some of the networks are underground, some are at street level, too.
+Over half a million people use it in the winter months to get around without ever having to step outside.

 While the people of Montreal tend to think of the Underground City as a giant mall and a utilitarian passageway, it’s awe-inspiring from an urban planning standpoint.
 After all, it’s the largest underground complex of any kind in the whole world.

-It’s easy to end up walking aimlessly when visiting the Underground City if you don’t have some guidance, so if you wish to learn a bit about what you’re viewing, you might consider a tour.
+It’s easy to walk aimlessly when visiting the Underground City if you don’t have some guidance, so if you wish to learn a bit about what you’re viewing, you might consider a tour.
 This Montreal: Underground City Tour will teach and show you a lot in just two hours.

-And yes, I get it, going underground isn’t for everybody.
-So why not see Montreal from on high on a helicopter tour of the city?
+And yes, I get it; going underground isn’t for everybody.
+So why not see Montreal from high on a helicopter tour of the city?